 Audit Committee.
-Our audit committee consists of Mr. Tze-Kaing Yang, Dr. Zhiwu Chen and Ms. May Yihong Wu, and is chaired by Mr. Tze-Kaing Yang.
+Our audit committee consists of Dr. Zhiwu Chen, Ms. Cynthia Jinhong Meng and Ms. May Yihong Wu, and is chaired by Dr. Zhiwu Chen.
 Each member of our audit committee satisfies the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE and meet the independence standards under Rule 10A-3 under the Exchange Act.
 We have determined that each member of our audit committee qualifies as an "audit committee financial expert."
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things: